UPPMAX/programming_formalisms/docs/git/merge.md

     ![compare_pullreq_GH](../img/compare_pullreq_GH.png)

-     You will get a clear error :-)
+    - Click the button!

+    You will be guided in solvinfg the conflict

     - Modify the file to have the texts merged.

     ![merge_pull_request_GH](../img/merge_pull_request_GH.png)